natalie-kate/date-night/README.md

 - I also added another fact box in the further resources section to fill it out, it looked a bit sparse.

-## Features

-### Current features

--   Responsive on all device sizes

--   Accessible

--   Easy to navigate (Single use learning)

--   Interactive elements

--   Social Links (build up media presence)

--   Ability to contact owner

-### Features to implement in the future

--

 ## Technologies